AS WELL AS BEING FUN & CHALLENGING, THIS CAN HELP YOU DEVELOP YOUR SKILLS AND FOR THOSE IN BUSINESS IT OFFERS GREAT MARKETING POTENTIAL!!

 The 'Wedding' section Entries into this section must be taken at a 'live' wedding or civil partnership (ie on the day the register is signed).
 They can be 'documentary' or 'classical' in style, but any images involving a model, pre-wedding or 'trash the dress' type shoots are excluded and should be entered in the People section.

 The 'People' section Entries in this section should be shots where capturing an image of a particular person or particular people is the clear purpose of the shot!
-With that in mind, the subjects faces must be recognisable in this section.
-This therefore includes boudoir, portraiture and lifestyle images to name but a few image types.
-It excludes 'live' Wedding shots and 'Newborn or Baby' images however, as there are separate categories for these.
-That said, family group shots containing 3 or more people of varied ages which have a baby included within the group are acceptable, as are images from wedding styled model shoots or 'trash the dress' type shots).
+With that in mind, the subject must be recognisable and not hidden by costumes and/or masks (such images can be entered in the 'Open' section.
+This section therefore includes boudoir, portraiture and lifestyle images to name but a few.
+'Live' Wedding shots and 'Newborn or Baby' images are also excluded, as there are separate categories for these.
+That said, family shots containing people of varied ages which have a baby (or pet) included are acceptable, as are images from wedding styled model shoots or 'trash the dress' type shots).
 Landscapes or environment driven images, as well as those captured at live events, that contain people are also excluded if the capture of the landscape, environment or event is the purpose behind the shot rather than the person or people within it.

 'Newborns, Babies and Maternity' section This people based section covers maternity shoots and babies up to and including their first birthday.
-The baby or bump must be the main subject, but there may be an adult or older child present with a baby as long as the baby is the main focus of the shoot.
+The baby or bump must be the main subject, but there may be an adult, older child or pet present with a baby as long as the baby is the main focus of the shoot.

 The 'Pet' section This section is about the animals we love as family members – from Cats and Dogs through to Horses.
+People can only be included in this section when clearly not the main subject of the image.
 These can be captured as portraits or outdoor shoots but not when involved in events sport or action based activities (eg horse jumping) - such shots would go in the 'open' section.

 'The Natural World' & 'Landscape' section This section is dedicated to the photography of Birds, Animals, Flora, Insects, and Wildlife etc. in their natural surroundings as well landscapes and seascapes.
 For the purpose of the competition a landscape being "the visible features of an area of land, its landforms, and how they integrate with natural or man-made features".
 The presence of man-made elements does not matter in landscapes, seascapes and wildlife shots as long as the landscape, seascape or wildlife is the focus of the image.
 People are excluded as a subject matter as we have a separate section for them, but they are allowed to be within a landscape image if the landscape is the subject.
 Urbanscapes need to go in the 'Open' section and digital manipulation is permitted but no captive* or pet animals or workshop images are permitted in this section. *Captive includes zoos and commercial 'safari' type wildlife parks but excludes parks where the animals are still essentially wild and free to roam (such as large national safari or conservation parks and reserves etc).